Run! It’s a Bee…

 Worker stingers are barbed.
 This is often their downfall.
 As they sting, the stinger is inserted into the target.
 When the worker tries to pull away the stinger remains in the target, along with plenty of other “bee parts” too.
 That’s a dead worker bee right there!

 In fact, this story of workers meeting their maker when they die needs to be qualified somewhat.
 We tend to assume this happens all the time because when they sting human skin they do indeed tend to die.
 This is due to the toughness of human skin and its role in ripping out the stinger.
-But worker bees can sting other targets which are less tough and live to tell the story if the stinger can be withdrawn cleanly.
+But worker bees can sting other targets that are less tough and live to tell the story if the stinger can be withdrawn cleanly.

 Not good!
 You really don’t want to be stung by a bee.
 However, you probably don’t want to be hurt in general so, in that regard, bee stings are just another event to be avoided.
 In reality, it’s difficult to put an estimate on the degree of pain for a number of reasons.